AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 In the previous chapter we have seen how a perceptron operates and how a simple learning algorithm can be implemented.
 However, the perceptron has some serious limitations, which will motivate us to formulate a more robust artificial neuron, called the sigmoid neuron.

-This chapters uses Roassal to plot values.
+This chapter uses Roassal to plot values.
 As seen in the previous chapter, Roassal may be loaded in Pharo by executing the following script in a playground:

 ```Smalltalk
 Metacello new